PhilipCastiglione/philipcastiglione.github.io/_posts/2020-01-01-performance-management-metrics.md

 layout: post
 post_title: Performance Management Metrics
 categories: blog management
+excerpt: “When a measure becomes a target, it ceases to be a good measure.” - Goodhart’s Law
 ---
 > *“When a measure becomes a target, it ceases to be a good measure.” - [Goodhart’s Law](https://en.wikipedia.org/wiki/Goodhart%27s_law)*